 Reviewers on Jade’s website also noted the mat’s durability.
 “I’ve had my mat for SEVEN years and I still can’t find a reason to replace it,” one wrote.
 Another raved about the moisture-resistant surface.
 “This mat is perfect.
 I sweat buckets and almost never need to use my full-mat-length towel.”
 It’s the choice for quite a few yoga teachers, as well, as one explained, “Let’s just say I have been teaching for ten years and absolutely love the harmony yoga mat!
 Unsurpassable quality, grip and comfort.”

 How to choose the best yoga mat for you

 Other key factors to think about are the durability and stability of the mat.
 Will the mat hold up under heavy use?
 Will the texture and surface provide grip and traction?
 The last thing you want is an injury because the mat slipped or slid under you.
 And if sustainability and being green are important to you, you should look into the materials of the mat and how and where it’s made.
 As for odor and visual appeal, those vary by the mat’s manufacturer.
-Most mats have an initial unpleasant smell, which can dissipate after cleaning.
+Some of the best yoga mats have an initial unpleasant smell, which can dissipate after cleaning.

-And of course, there’s the cost of the mat.
-They come in a wide range of prices, from affordable, sub-$20 options to higher-end, brand-name selections.
+And of course, there’s cost.
+The best yoga mats come in a wide range of prices, from affordable, sub-$20 options to higher-end, brand-name selections.
 When it comes to cost, you may want to think about how often and how heavily you’ll use the mat.
 If you’re a dedicated yogi or you want to use a mat for HIIT workouts, you may want to splurge for a tougher mat that can hold up under the conditions.